-The "Common Garden study" is a scientific
+The "Common Garden study"

-method to determine genetic diversity.
+is a scientific method to determine genetic diversity.

-by planting different populations of the same species in the same
+of the same species in the same environmental conditions.

-environmental conditions.
-If the populations are genetically uniform,
+If the populations are genetically uniform, the plants will grow

-the plants will grow out in a uniform manner, with the same height,
+out in a uniform manner, with the same height, flowering dates,

-by the plant's interactions with its environment, and those differences
+the plant's interactions with its environment, and those differences

 can be seen below for one California native species, Bromus carinatus